Do house extensions need planning permission

 Hello there!
 I’m Craig Smith, and if you’re reading this, chances are, you’re diving into the deep waters of planning permission for home improvement or perhaps building an extension.

 It can feel like a maze, with its rules, regulations, and a whole lot of jargon.
 But fear not, I’m here to guide you through this complex process, breaking down the myths and presenting the facts in a clear, concise manner.
-So, let’s get started.
+A common question I encounter is, “Do you always need planning permission for an extension?”

 The Fundamentals of Planning Permission